Inbotiq-com/vaanee-install/README.md

 Important files:
 - `.env`
 - `docker-compose.yml`
+- `Caddyfile`
 - `migrate.sql`
+- `migrations/*.sql`

-## 4. Database Migration Behavior
+## 5. Database Migration Behavior

-Migration is fail-fast and production-safe:
+Migration is fail-fast and idempotent:
 - `psql` runs with `ON_ERROR_STOP=1`
-- On SQL failure, installer exits immediately
+- on SQL error, installer exits immediately
-- No silent migration success

-Note:
+- schema uses `IF NOT EXISTS` and safe `ALTER` patterns for reruns

+The installer also validates pgvector availability before migration.

-- Control-plane tracking tables are intentionally not created in customer DB:
+Control-plane/billing tables are intentionally NOT created in client DB:
 - `vaanee_package_licences`
 - `vaanee_package_events`
 - `vaanee_request_logs`

-## 5. Post-Install Verification
+## 6. Post-Install Verification

 ### A) Containers are up